0xnkc/virtuepot/README.md

 # VIRTUEPOT an ICS Honeypot

-A high interaction virtual ICS honeypot that simulates a PLC and provides physical process simulation.
+A high-interaction virtual ICS honeypot that simulates a PLC and provides physical process simulation.

 <img src="./doc/images/VirtuePot.png" alt="ICS architecture" />

-The above mentioned diagram shows the draft copy of the architecture
+The above-mentioned diagram shows the draft copy of the architecture

 ## Installation